-An agenda and minutes for the Committee meeting shall be prepared by the Director of Academic Records and the MCASP Chair.
+An agenda and minutes for the Committee meeting shall be prepared by the Office of Student Affairs.
 The agenda and supporting materials shall be distributed to Committee members at meetings.
 Due to the confidential nature of meeting content, the agenda and the meeting minutes shall not be distributed outside of the Committee meetings except under extraordinary circumstances as defined by the Chair.